unruhe73/check-mysql-db-structure/README.md

 `pip install mysqlclient`

 or install it directly through you Linux distro packages.
+For example, if you're using Arch Linux or Manjaro Linux you can run:

+`sudo pacman -S python-mysqlclient`

+if you configured `pacman` command into `sudo`.

 ## Pre-conditions
 These are the pre-conditions for the script to work: